nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Delete suspect: `delete suspect SUSPECT_NO`

-Deletes the specified suspect from the list of suspects.
+Deletes the suspect specified with `SUSPECT_NO` from the list of suspects.

 Format: `delete suspect SUSPECT_NO`